GENI-NSF/geni-tools/README.txt

 Instructions
 ============

 0. Edit gcf_config to configure your clearinghouse and aggregate manager.
-The default values should be fine for most settings, but you should change the base_name to be specific to you.
+ The default values should be fine for most settings, but you should change the base_name (URN) to be specific to you.
 The keys and certificates will be generated in src/gen-certs.py in Step 1.
 After Step 1 be sure to return and enter in the appropriate filenames for your keys and certs.

 1. Generate keys and certificates for your users, clearinghouse, and aggregate manager.

  $ python src/gen-certs.py